amo-tech-ai/fashionos100/docs/sponsor-plan.md

 - Sponsors can login, view deals, upload assets, and "pay" invoices.
 - Real-time notifications keep everyone in sync.
 - AI Agents assist with contract drafting and ROI reporting.
+- Contracts can be generated and downloaded as PDFs.
+- **Operations teams** can now generate contract drafts for any deal directly from the dashboard.
+- **Upload flows** now clearly indicate AI analysis status.

 The next logical phase is **User Feedback Loop** and **Scaling** (multi-tenant SaaS features).